dshe/RxSockets/README.md

 ### notes
 The extension method ```ToObservableFromAsyncEnumerable<T>()``` may be used to create an observable from the AsyncEnumerable ```IRxSocketClient.ReceiveAllAsync()```. ```Observable.Publish().AutoConnect()``` may be used to support multiple simultaneous observers.

-To communicate using strings (example above), the following extension methods are provided:
+To communicate using strings (see example above), the following extension methods are provided:
 ```csharp
 byte[] ToByteArray(this string source);
 byte[] ToByteArray(this IEnumerable<string> source)